 The Massachusetts Department of Public Health (MDPH) reports 4,080 confirmed Lyme disease cases and 1,585 probable cases were reported in Massachusetts in 2013, an increase of 12% from the numbers reported in 2012.
 The highest incidence rates were among children aged 5-9 years and adults aged 65-74 years.
 The majority of cases had onsets in June, July, and August.

-“Applying repellents that contain 20% or more DEET (N, N-diethyl-m-toluamide) on the exposed skin can offer protection that lasts up to several hours,” notes Dr. Gerstein, who encourages families to always follow product instructions.
-“Parents should apply this product to their children, avoiding hands, eyes, and mouth.”
 The CDC also recommends picaridin and oil of lemon eucalyptus.
-These repellants offer protection similar to low concentrations of DEET, when used in similar concentrations.
+These repellents offer protection similar to low concentrations of DEET, when used in similar concentrations.
 Spraying pant legs and socks with permethrin (lice spray) will also repel ticks.

-“Once indoors, take a prompt shower to wash off ticks that have not yet attached,” said Dr. Gerstein.
-“You should scan your body for what appears to be a small black dot that feels like a scab, if attached.
-While checking for ticks, pay special attention to the areas that they prefer to hide, like the back of the neck, the hair line, the armpits, the upper back, the groin, behind the ears and behind the knees.
-Examine gear and pets.
-Ticks can ride into the home on clothing and pets, then attach to a person later, so carefully examine them.”
+"Once indoors, take a prompt shower to wash off ticks that have not yet attached," said Dr. Gerstein.
+"You should scan your body for what appears to be a small black dot that feels like a scab, if attached.
+While checking for ticks, pay special attention to the areas that they prefer to hide, like the back of the neck, the hair line, the armpits, the upper back, the groin, behind the ears and behind the knees."

 Using tweezers, grasp the tick as close to the skin surface as possible, and pull it directly straight out.
 Avoid using petroleum jelly and hot matches, which are not effective or can cause injury.
 These methods may make matters worse by triggering the tick to release more of its bodily fluids, and that could cause further infection.